Croissant Breakfast Casserole

 Instructions

 • In a large skillet, brown the sausage over medium heat until fully cooked.
-Transfer the sausage to a paper towel lined plate.
-Remove the grease by slightly patting with the paper towels, then place in a medium mixing bowl.
-Wipe the pan out a bit, then saute the onion until translucent, add the spinach and wilt.
+Transfer the sausage to a paper towel-lined plate.
+Remove the grease by slightly patting it with the paper towels, then place it in a medium mixing bowl.
+Wipe the pan out a bit, then sauté the onion until translucent, add the spinach and wilt.
 Add to the bowl with the sausage, then toss with the cheese and cubed croissants.
-Spread into the bottom of a 8×8-inch baking pan.
+Spread into the bottom of an 8×8-inch baking pan.

-• In a medium mixing bowl whisk together the eggs, then add and whisk in the milk, half and half, mustard, salt, black and pepper, paprika, and garlic powder.
-Pour over the mixture in the pan, taking care to soak the tops of all of the croissant pieces.
+• In a medium mixing bowl, whisk together the eggs, then add and whisk in the milk, half and half, mustard, salt, black pepper, paprika, and garlic powder.
+Pour over the egg mixture in the pan, taking care to soak the tops of all of the croissant pieces.
 Cover and refrigerate for at least 8 hours, preferably overnight.

-• Preheat the oven to 350 degrees.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Bake uncovered for 45-50 minutes or until the center is set and the tops are golden brown.
 Remove from the oven and allow to rest for 10 minutes before serving.

 VIDEO